Skip to Content

 Sharing is caring!

 So, you want to know how to live off the grid.
 It’s simple, really.
 Move to the woods, build a cabin, throw on some solar panels and a wind turbine for power, and drill a well.
 Then start raising chickens, cows, and pigs, start a garden, and sit on your front porch while sipping coffee and staring out at the beautiful natural wilderness around you.
 Easy, right?
-Not really.
+Not exactly.

 Let’s make this as simple as possible by breaking down, step-by-step, the most important things you need for off grid living.
 It all goes back to the basics.
 Living a sustainable life while being self-sufficient is key.